dscjntuc/Data-Structures-and-Algorithms/README.md

 # Structure
 This repositry not based on a particular language.
 It contains various programming languages.

 Browse through the repositiry to explore and learn stuff.
+This repo also contains the Big - O cheatsheet for all types Data Structures and also for the basic algorithmic stuff like various types of sorting algorithms.

 Here are some direct links to each topic.

 # Content in C++:-
  [C++](https://github.com/prakhyatkarri/Data-Structures-and-Algorithms/tree/master/C%2B%2B)